Session 3 - Module A: Advanced Orchestration Patterns¶

 )

-Research branch routing directs specialized work to appropriate workers.
-Technical research goes to Alpha branch (optimized for technical analysis), while market research flows to Beta branch, ensuring domain expertise alignment.
+Data processing branch routing directs specialized work to appropriate workers.
+Streaming data ingestion goes to Alpha branch (optimized for real-time processing), while batch ingestion flows to other branches, ensuring processing type alignment with optimal compute resources.

-We continue routing different research focuses to their optimal processing branches:
+We continue routing different data processing focuses to their optimal processing branches:

 coordination_commands.append(